Automated Test-Case Generation for REST APIs Using Model Inference Search Heuristic: Evaluation Results

 Figures~\ref{fig:convergence_plot_features-service} to~\ref{fig:convergence_plot_ocvn} present the average coverage over time for all three algorithms on the respective applications.
 Confidence intervals are included to illustrate the variance in performance.
 These plots show that MISH discovers unseen test targets more quickly than MOSA on almost all applications.
 We have omitted the plot of CatWatch to conserve space.

 The one exception is \textit{LanguageTool}, where MISH does not outperform MOSA in discovering unseen test targets.
 On this application, MISH's coverage performance reaches a plateau early in the run and remains stagnant for the rest of the execution.
 Two key factors contribute to MISH's performance on \textit{LanguageTool}.
 First, \textit{LanguageTool} has the largest number of source files and lines of code among the applications, which increases the complexity of the system under test.
 Second, \textit{LanguageTool} has only two API endpoints, limiting MISH's ability to generate diverse traces.
 MISH relies on log statements produced by these endpoints to create traces and update the state machine.
-Furthermore, MISH can only modify the parameters and actions of the HTTP requests targeting these endpoints to discover new test targets.
-These constraints restrict MISH's ability to explore deeper or more diverse behaviors, especially when the API endpoints operate independently and lack dependencies that could be leveraged for sequential patterns.
+Furthermore, MISH can only adjust the HTTP request parameters and actions directed at these endpoints to identify new test targets.
+This limitation hinders MISH's ability to uncover more varied behaviors, particularly when the API endpoints function independently and lack dependencies that might reveal sequential patterns.

 In the worst-case scenario where the two endpoints are independent (i.e., one endpoint's behavior does not depend on the other), MISH is limited to testing each API endpoint in isolation.
 Due to the sheer size of \textit{LanguageTool}, MISH, as a single-objective evolutionary algorithm, is more likely to become trapped in a local optimum.
 Unlike MOSA, MISH lacks access to the source code, which MOSA uses to compute metrics such as branch distance to generate a more diverse set of test cases.
 This lack of diversity hinders MISH's ability to escape local optima, a limitation supported by the significant variance in MOSA's coverage performance on \textit{LanguageTool}.